ClintH/remote/README.md

 To allow network connectivity, pass in the `allowNetwork` option when creating.
 This will allow you to send messages between different devices.

-You may also want to specify the websocket URL via `websocket`.
+You may also want to specify the WebSocket URL via `websocket`.
 If you're running the provided server (see below), the address is `ws://127.0.0.1:8080/ws`.
 If you're running on Glitch, your address might be something like: `wss://MY-ZANY-PROJECT.glitch.me/ws`.
 Note the use of `wss` rather than `ws` when connecting over the wild internet.

 ```js
 import {Remote} from "https://unpkg.com/@clinth/remote@latest/dist/index.mjs";